absolutejam/crashloopbackoff.dev/content/blog/2024-02-06-conftest-validating-k8s-resources.md

 }
 ```

-This policy lives in the namespace `secrets.example_1` and contains a single rule,
+This policy lives in the namespace `secrets.example` and contains a single rule,
 which is comprised of a rule head - `deny contains reason if` - and the body,
 which contains expressions to evalute.

-The syntax `deny contains reason if { ... }`, is instructing the policy engine to
-'append the value `reason` to the array `deny` if the expression body is true'.

 The expressions in the rule body are implicitly combined with a logical `and`,
 meaning that if all of the expressions are truthy, the entire rule passes, and